MrSloth-dev/42.Minishell/README.md

    - [x] <
    - [x] >
    - [x] >>
+   - [ ] Need to fix redirections on builtin parents, for some reasons it's fucking with signals
    - [ ] << HERE DOC
       - [ ] SIMPLE
       - [ ] MULTIPLE